DevLoversTeam/golang-interview-questions/README.en.md

 #### When goroutines can slow down the system:

-1. **Excessive number of goroutines (goroutine explosion):** thousands or hundreds of thousands of tasks without limiting competition put pressure on the scheduler and memory.
+1. **Excessive number of goroutines (goroutine explosion):** thousands or hundreds of thousands of tasks without limiting concurrency put pressure on the scheduler and memory.

 2. **Fine-grained tasks:** if the work is very small, the startup/coordination